Michell-Matias-Tello/Excel-project/README.md

 This project is intended for internal use within the Data Analytics team.
 Distribution outside the organization requires prior approval.

-✅ Built with Excel | 📊 Powered by Data | 🚀 Driven by Insights"
+✅ Built with Excel | 📊 Powered by Data | 🚀 Driven by Insights